 The Championship Section contest will retain its current format, with the 2021 test-piece being announced as the ever-popular Paganini Variations by Phillip Wilby, which was first used as a test-piece at the 1991 British Open Championship.
 As an added bonus, the winner of the Most Entertaining Band prize in the Sunday entertainment contest will now receive an invitation to the Brass in Concert Championship at Sage Gateshead the following November.
 The overall top prize will remain at £10,000, the biggest on offer for any brass band event worldwide.

-Entries are now open for the 2021 Festival and those entering before 30 June (this deadline has been extended from April) will receive a £25 discount on the £100 fee.
+Entries are now open for the 2021 Festival and those entering before 31 JAugust (this deadline has been extended from April due to the pandemic) will receive a £25 discount on the £100 fee.
 Through the Butlin’s partnership with Brass Bands England, member organisations of BBE will receive a further £25 discount on their entry fee, meaning that bands can now take part in the most sociable event on the calendar for as little as £50!

 To book your accommodation please go directly to www.Butlins.com

 The prizes for the Championship Section (combined set test piece and entertainment) are:

 The Highest Placed Championship ‘Set Test’ band will receive £1,000 and trophy, and the Best Instrumentalist will receive the Sid Belshaw Memorial Trophy.
 For the Sunday Championship Section Entertainment Contest, a special award of £1,000, trophy and banner will be given for the Most Entertaining Band, and the Geoff Dove Memorial Award and £300 will go to the Best Soloist.